 You might schedule a few formal reviews each year, along with informal check-ins on a more regular basis.
 You need to keep your finger on the pulse of employee sentiment, commitment, and job satisfaction.

 If you want to retain top talent and address problem areas quickly, you need to find out how your team members are doing—more than just once or twice in a 12-month period.
 What's the best way to structure this process?

 Human resources training helps new managers approach performance evaluations in a holistic way.
 You'll learn how to assess practical things, like whether a team member is reaching their sales targets (for example).

 But you'll also learn how to talk about employees' long-term goals, their feedback on your management style, and other key factors that directly impact productivity and retention.

 This is a two-way street: a chance to assess your progress as a leader while setting your team up for long-term success.
 It's so important to get it right.

 4. WHAT LEADERSHIP STYLE HAVE YOU CHOSEN?

 We use the word "chosen" because this should be a deliberate act.
 While some of your approach will definitely come from your natural disposition and gut instinct, other aspects of leadership may not come so easily.

 For example, it may take a concerted effort to manage the way you connect with team members on a personal level.
 You may have to work at being more approachable.
-Or, it could be that you need to pull back, and maintain more professional distance between you and your employees.
+Or it could be that you need to pull back and maintain greater professional distance between you and your employees.

-Some managers have difficulty resisting the urge to micro-manage—and spend far too much time meddling in projects they've assigned others.
+Some managers have difficulty resisting the urge to micromanage and end up spending far too much time meddling in projects they've assigned others.
 In other cases, they find it difficult to assert authority, deal with dissent, and keep team members motivated.